mcdonnellb/bop-it-online/README.md

     The site’s goal is to provide a challenging game with increasing levels of difficulty to entertain online users.

-## Potential features to include:

-    Pattern matching functionality
-    A limited number of tries before the game is over A score tracking system
-    The ability to play against the computer

-*Theme selector - potentially bright and light or dark mode *or possible language selector (depending on difficulty I will need to research this)
+* Theme selector - potentially bright and light or dark mode
+* Language selector (depending on difficulty I will need to research this)
 * Name input field prior to game kick off
 * limited number of tries before the game is over
 * high score capture